ConradP3/ConradP3/README.md

 ### Hi, I'm Conrad Pereira 👋

-## I'm a Computer Science Masters of Engineering Student!
+## I'm an engineer!

-- 🌱 I’m interested in Full Stack Engineering and Machine Learning
+- 🌱 I’m interested in software development and data science!

 ### Connect with me: